Updated: Dec 2, 2020

-"No," says Virgil in the Divine Comedy: Purgatorio, "not all love is laudable."
+"No," says Virgil in the Divine Comedy: Purgatorio, "all love is not laudable."

 Then he illustrates the error of that thinking by using the image of melted wax and an imprinting seal.
-That even though the wax be of the highest quality (the substance of love) the imprint (the form of love) is not always good as well.
+That even though the wax be of the highest quality (the substance of love) the imprint (that which is embraced) is not always good as well.